shoeheng/dbmle/counting-defiers-pkg/README.md

 counting-defiers
 ================

-Design-based maximum likelihood estimation (MLE) for identifying the joint distribution of always-takers, compliers, defiers, and never-takers from randomized (Z) and takeup (D) data.
+Design-based maximum likelihood estimation (MLE) for identifying the joint distribution of always-takers, compliers, defiers, and never-takers from randomization assignment (Z) and takeup (D) data.

 This package provides a design-based framework for estimating latent response type distributions in binary treatment takeup experiments.
 It supports both aggregated 2×2 count data and individual-level observations.